GSA-TTS/federal-website-standards/standards/content-timeliness-indicator.md

 title: Content timeliness indicator
 category:
   ["Information and services that are discoverable and optimized for search"]
-why: A descriptive page title is important for accessibility and discoverability.
+why: Timeliness indicators can increase user trust in the currency and accuracy of information.
 status: Research
 surveyLink:
 date: Last modified